Mossblown: Sport

 There are currently two amateur football teams in the village: Mossblown AFC and Drumley AFC.
 Both teams play in the Ayrshire Amateur league.
 The village is also served by a sports activity centre.
 Typical activities within the centre include football, badminton, short tennis, gymnastics, netball, mini-netball, basketball, volleyball, archery, aerobics, roller hockey, dance classes, circuit training and various martial arts groups.
 The centre comprises a main hall and a squash court.
 There is also a small gymnasium containing both cardiovascular and resistance equipment.

 Amenities

-Opposite the Activity centre on the B742 road to Annbank, the village was served by its local library until 2017.
-This service was moved in 2017 and now resides in the grounds of Annbank Primary School.
-The school's playground is fenced off and parking facility is available within the grounds adjacent to the library building.
-This service is provided as part of Ayrshire Council's portfolio and continues to thrive after many years even in the face of the new e-reader technologies.